Healthy Homes Assessment Hastings

 Insulation Hastings

-Insulation needs to meet the R-values of your area.
+Insulation requirements to meet the R-values that are appropriate for your region.

-The "R" signifies thermal resistance and is a measure of how well the insulation withstands heat flow.
-The more high the R-value, more effective the insulation.
+The "R" refers to thermal resistance, and is a measure of how well the insulation resists heat flow.
+The more R-value is higher, the higher the standard of insulation.

-• Zone 1 - Auckland & Northland Ceiling R 2.9 and underfloor R 1.3
+• Zone 1 - Auckland & Northland - ceiling R 2.9, underfloor R 1.3

-• Zone 2 – the remainder of North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3
+• Zone 2 – the rest of the North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3

-• Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 and underfloor R 1.3
+• Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 and underfloor R 1.3

 Hastings Moisture Ingress & Drainage

-Learn more about The Healthy Homes moisture ingress and drainage standard.
+See the full details of The Healthy Homes moisture ingress and drainage standard.

 moisture ingress and drainage inspection